 Sources of such flood damage would be ground water, sump pump water, water that comes through cracks in a foundation, water from a roof, water from a bathtub after someone had taken a bath.
 The most common type of category 2 water damage are when sump pumps fail and when ground water comes up from a drain.

-Category Three – This type of water damage is the worst and is teaming with unimaginable germs that can affect human health in a very detrimental way.
+Category Three – These types of water damage are the worst and teaming with unimaginable germs that can affect human health in a very detrimental way.
 Examples of this type of water damage is sewer water that backs up through a drain, a toilet that overflows with feces and water from rivers and streams.
 The cleanup necessary to make the environment once again sanitary should be professional as they are trained to manage high risk water damage cleanup.
 When sewers backup and property becomes grossly contaminated with a cat-3 water time is not on your side.
 Once this abundantly contaminated water infiltrates, migrates and comes into direct contact with furniture, dry wall, flooring and cabinetry, strict guidelines for safety and cleanup must be adhered to if a safe sanitary environment is to be achieved.

 Water classified as Category 2 or grey water if left to itself without being quickly mitigated will become through stagnation even more contaminated in a short time.
 Water that starts out as category 2 or grey water must be re-classified as Category 3 Water in 72 hours.
+Water that languishes for weeks will create a hostile milieu where mold mitigation and removal are reuired.

 Restoration after water damage must be introduced regardless of the water damage category; however the cleanup process will differ based upon the contamination level of the property.
 Many flood restoration companies in Southeast Michigan such as Action Extraction of Macomb offer free evaluations of water damage.
 This is always recommended as trained professionals can let you know the extent and scope of damage as well as the protocol for restoration.
 They utilize sensitive moisture detection equipment that will identify all hidden moisture.